Phycocharax

-Phycocharax rasbora is a small species of freshwater fish in the family Characidae and the only member in its genus.
-It is endemic to the Brazilian Amazon, where only known from the upper Braço Norte River (Serra do Cachimbo region), a blackwater tributary in the Teles Pires basin, itself a part of the Tapajós basin.
+Phycocharax is a monospecific genus of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+The only species in the genus is Phycocharax rasbora.
+This fish is endemic to the Brazilian Amazon, where it is only known from the upper Braço Norte River (Serra do Cachimbo region), a blackwater tributary in the Teles Pires basin, itself a part of the Tapajós basin.
 A dam has been built on the Braço Norte River and while the species is uncommon downstream, it is very abundant in the reservoir above.

-Its species name refers to the similarity in color and pattern to Trigonostigma rasboras, unrelated but well-known Asian fish.
+Its species name refers to the similarity in color and pattern to Trigonostigma rasboras, an unrelated but well-known Asian fish.
 The mainly reddish males reach up to about 3.4 cm in standard length, while the duller yellowish females reach up to about 3.1 cm.